grammyjs/website/site/docs/plugins/commands.md

 The `start` command can now be called from both private and group chats, and it will give a different response depending on where it gets called from.
 Now if you call `myCommands.setCommands`, the `start` command will be registered to both private and group chats.

-Heres an example of a command that it's only accesible to group admins
+Heres an example of a command that's only accesible to group admins

 ```js
 adminCommands